Overview¶

 Data¶

-Where Possible, raw files of all images included in the DevNote should be included
+SHOULD include raw files of all images included in the DevNote.

-Where Possible, raw data files for all graphs in the DevNote should be included
+SHOULD include raw data files for all graphs in the DevNote.